tymyrddin/purple/source/docs/systems-architecture/reliability-performance-security.md

 Ownership is fragmented.
 Security is owned by the security team, reliability by the SRE or operations function, performance by the development team.
 Each group optimises for its own metric with limited visibility into the constraints the others are managing.
 The result is point solutions that produce local improvements and system-level conflicts: the security control that causes the reliability mechanism to misbehave under load, the performance optimisation that bypasses the defence the security architecture depended on.

 Compliance substitutes for the trade-off decision.
 A compliance framework says encryption at rest is required.
 The checkbox is checked.
 Nobody asked whether the encryption implementation causes enough performance degradation that the service disables it under peak load, or re-enables a weaker algorithm silently, or routes around it in ways that preserve the checkbox while removing the protection.
 Compliance describes what the system is expected to have.
-It does not describe whether the system has it under the conditions that matter.
+It does not describe whether the system has it under the conditions that decide it.

 Trade-offs made once are never revisited.
 The decision was made three years ago when the load was a fraction of its current level and the threat landscape was different.
 The security control that was acceptable at that load has since become a performance liability.
 The reliability architecture that was sufficient at that scale has since accumulated workarounds that nobody assessed for security implications.
 The trade-off drifted without being revisited because there was no mechanism to trigger a revisit.